- oAfrica : Tracking Internet Progress (2016) (Nairobi, Kenya ; South Africa)

 - African languages in a digital age: challenges and opportunities for indigenous language computing.
 (2010) By Don Osborn. -- Ottawa, Canada: International Development Research Centre, 2010. --via IDRC Digital Library ; 167 pages in PDF format

-- African Online Digital Library: West African Digital Resources Project (Michigan State University, East Lansing, Michigan)
+- African Online Digital Library (Michigan State University, East Lansing, Michigan)

-A website about a new digital library project (begun in 2000/2001) at Michigan State University, l'Institut Fondamental d'Afrique Noire, and the West African Research Center in Dakar, Senegal.
+A website about a 20 year long digital library program (begun in 2000/2001) at Michigan State University, l'Institut Fondamental d'Afrique Noire, and the West African Research Center in Dakar, Senegal.
+The site includes thus far: materials relating to West African history and cultures mostly from the private archives of individual scholars: selected photographs, unpublished research papers and conference proceedings, field notes, and short audio files of informants and interviews with scholars.

 - The African Peering and Interconnection Forum: 9th AfPIF, August 21-23, 2018, Cape Town, South Africa.
 Co-sponsored by The Internet Society, Internet Service Providers' Association of South Africa, & African XIP Association.